divnitsingh/week3-wine-clustering-analysis/README.md

 - Cluster-profile completeness.
 - Hierarchical comparison.

-## GitHub upload

-After extracting the ZIP:

-1. Create a repository such as `week3-wine-clustering-analysis`.
-2. Upload the contents of the extracted project folder.
-3. Commit and push.
-4. Submit the resulting GitHub repository URL to your internship portal.

 ## Responsible interpretation

 This project is educational.
 Clustering results depend on feature selection, scaling, distance metric, algorithm, and selected cluster count.
 A visually separated cluster is not proof of a real-world causal or categorical distinction.